STUDENT ORGANIZATIONS AND ACTIVITIES

 Residence Life Handbook

-The Residence Life Handbook provides guidelines and expectations for residential students in tandem with the Residence Life Room and Board Contract.
+The Residence Life Handbook provides guidelines and expectations for residential students in tandem with the Residence Life Housing and Food Contract.
 Students living in the residential facilities are expected to be familiar with all policies and procedures in the Handbook.
 The Handbook is available on the Residence Life website.

 Residence Hall Guests and Visitors